-This is a modification of the horizontal mattress suture, a frequently used everting technique used for closure and epidermal approximation.
+This is a modification of the horizontal mattress suture.
 As with many interrupted techniques, it may be used alone for wounds under minimal tension, such as those formed by a small punch biopsy or a traumatic laceration.
 It is also frequently used as a secondary layer to aid in everting the wound edges when the dermis has been closed using a deep suturing technique.
 This technique may also be used in the context of atrophic skin, as the broader anchoring bites may help limit the tissue tear-through that may be seen with a simple interrupted suture.
 This locking variation confers two advantages over the traditional horizontal mattress suture: better ease of suture removal and improved wound-edge apposition.

 The needle is inserted perpendicular to the epidermis, approximately one-half the radius of the needle distant to the wound edge.
 This will allow the needle to exit the wound on the contralateral side at an equal distance from the wound edge by simply following the curvature of the needle.